WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 10 June 2024

+* TTW chapter
   * Meet up with AS to discuss AutSPACEs/TTW collab
   * Co-working with JS
   * Individual meetings with community members for onboarding
     * 5 people in total want to contribute and wanted onboarding
+  * Plan: onboard people, decide on TTW collab cafe date, then invite SSI contributors
 * Review PRs for platform text
   * Already started going through it!
 * Bob's business modules